 Sometimes it comes down to the simple fact that if you don’t ask you don’t get… If you think your readers are going to simply ‘get the hint’ and sign up, or put through a quote request for your engineering services, you may be right in one or two exceptional cases.
 But generally in the busy hustle and bustle of everyday life, your potential customers need to hear your request loud and clear.

 Not only must you ask, but you must make it extremely clear as to what the action is you’d like them to take.
 Did you know that 55% of all pageviews get less than 15 seconds of attention?
-This demonstrate that users tend not to read online, instead they will scan the copy of website pages looking for key phrases that answer whatever questions they have.
+This demonstrates that users tend not to read online, instead they will scan the copy of website pages looking for key phrases that answer whatever questions they have.
 To support clarity in your copy, you should introduce features that aid scanability.
 Make use of headings and sub-headings as this will break up large blocks of texts and allow the user to quickly access the copy that is most relevant to them.
 For instance, if you are trying to promote a piece of engineering software you’ve recently launched, you could consider breaking up the About Page into the following sub-headings:

 – Key Benefits